swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 FileManager.default.createFile(atPath: moduleMappingsFile, contents: outputData)

-// Iterate over the .proto input files. for inputPath in targetBuildContext.inputPaths.filter { $0.extension == "proto" } {
+// Iterate over the .proto input files. for inputFile in targetBuildContext.inputFiles.filter { $0.path.extension == "proto" } {
     // Construct the `protoc` arguments.
     var arguments = [
         "--plugin=protoc-gen-swift=\(protoGenSwiftPath)",
-        "--swift_out=\(targetBuildContext.outputDir)",
+        "--swift_out=\(genSourcesDir)",
         "--swift_opt=ProtoPathModuleMappings=\(moduleMappingFile)"
     ]
     arguments.append(contentsOf: protoSearchPaths.flatMap { ["-I", $0] })
-    arguments.append(inputPath)
+    arguments.append(inputFile.path)

     // The name of the output file is based on the name of the input file, in a way
-    // that's determined by the protoc source generator plug-in we're using. let outputName = inputPath.lastComponent.stem + ".swift"
+    // that's determined by the protoc source generator plug-in we're using. let outputName = inputFile.path.stem + ".swift"
-    let outputPath = targetBuildContext.outputDir.appending(outputName)
+    let outputPath = genSourcesDir.appending(outputName)

     // Construct the command.
 Specifying the input and output paths lets the build
-    // system know when to invoke the command. commandConstructor.addCommand(
+    // system know when to invoke the command. commandConstructor.addBuildCommand(
-        displayName: "Generating \(outputName) from \(inputPath.lastComponent)",
+        displayName: "Generating \(outputName) from \(inputFile.path.lastComponent())",
-        executable: protocPath,
+        executable: protocTool.path,
         arguments: arguments,
-        inputs: [inputPath],
+        inputFiles: [inputFile.path],
-        outputs: [outputPath])
+        outputFiles: [outputPath])

-    // Register the generated source file so it will be compiled.
-    delegate.addGeneratedSourceFile(outputPath)
 }
 ```

-In this case, the script iterates over the input files that have a `.proto` suffix, creating a command to invoke the compiler for each one.
+In this case, the script iterates over the input files that have a `.proto` suffix, creating a command to invoke the Protobuf compiler for each one.

 ## Example 3: Source Analyzer